andrewmiko/python-101/README.md

 ## Introduction

-The Python 101 Training Repository is a private collection of lectures and materials aimed at providing comprehensive training in Python programming.
+The Python 101 Training Repository is a private collection of lessons and materials aimed at providing comprehensive training in Python programming.
 The content is tailored to address common challenges and concepts that learners encounter, with a focus on practical application and real-world examples.

-## Lecture Structure
+## Lesson Structure

-Each lecture in this repository is structured to include:
+Each lesson in this repository is structured to include:
-- **Objective:** Clear goals of what the lecture aims to achieve.
+- **Objective:** Clear goals of what the lesson aims to achieve.
 - **Topics Covered:** Detailed topics that will be discussed.
 - **Notes:** Additional information and tips for better understanding.
 - **Exercises:** Practical tasks and problems to apply what has been learned.